1. What is the travel rule?

-2. How does travel rule impact the withdrawal processes?
+2. How does the Travel Rule impact the withdrawal processes?

-3. How do I know whether the address belongs to a private (non-custodial) wallet or a platform (custodial)?
+3. How do I know if the address belongs to a private (non-custodial) wallet or a platform (custodial)?

-The major difference between a private (non-custodial) wallet and an address belonging to a platform (custodial) is the ownership of the private keys.
+A key difference between a private (non-custodial) wallet and a platform-owned (custodial) address is the ownership of private keys.

-The DeFiChain Wallet, Metamask or TrustWallet are examples of a private (non-custodial) wallet.
-With a private wallet, the user alone owns the private keys and has full control over the wallet.
+Conversely, private wallets like DeFiChain Wallet, Metamask, and TrustWallet are examples of non-custodial setups, where the user is solely responsible for owning the private keys and has complete control over their wallet.

 4. How do I whitelist an address?

-- Whether the address is a custodial (belongs to a platform) or a non-custodial address (belongs to a private wallet)
+- Whether the address belongs to a platform or a private wallet.

-- Platform name in case of custodial address.
-If the platform name is not in the list, the user can choose “Other” and indicate the platform name in a text box.
+- If the address belongs to a platform, enter the name of the platform.
+If the platform is not listed, choose "Other" and enter the platform name in a text box.

 5. Will there be a limit on the amount that I can send to wallets now?

-There are no changes regarding the withdrawal limit.
-As long as your withdrawal amount is higher than the withdrawal fee, you can withdraw as much as you want.
+The withdrawal limit remains unchanged.
+As long as your withdrawal amount is higher than the withdrawal fee, there are no restrictions on the amount you may withdraw.

 6. Why do I need to declare ownership of the address?